Hammerin' Braves rout Astros to win 1st WS crown since 1995

 “They never gave up on themselves,” he said on a postgame victory platform.
 “We lost a lot of pieces over the course of the summer and it was just the next man up.”

-Consider it a tribute to the greatest Braves player of them all, Mr. Hank Aaron.
-The Hall of Fame slugger died Jan.
-22 at 86, still pulling for his old team, and his legacy was stamped all over this Series.
+Consider it a tribute to the greatest Braves player of them all.
+Aaron died Jan.
+22 at 86, still pulling for his old team, and The Hammer’s legacy was stamped all over this Series.

 “Nobody ever wanted to let Hank down,” Snitker said.
 “That’s just the way it was, we didn’t want to let him down.
 He charged us with a responsibility to make these guys better and we weren’t going to let him down.”